mpv-player/mpv/DOCS/man/options.rst

 ``--snap-window``
     (Windows only) Snap the player window to screen edges.

+``--drag-and-drop=<auto|replace|append>``
+    (X11 and Wayland only)
+    Controls the default behavior of drag and drop on platforms that support this.
+    ``auto`` will obey what the underlying os/platform gives mpv.
+Typically, holding shift during the drag and drop will append the item to the playlist.
+Otherwise, it will completely replace it. ``replace`` and ``append`` always force replacing and appending to the playlist respectively.

 ``--ontop``
     Makes the player window stay on top of other windows.